In nod to conservatives, Trump reveals new list of potential Supreme Court picks | Politics

 President Donald Trump on Wednesday unveiled a list of potential nominees - including three sitting U.S. senators - to fill any future Supreme Court vacancies in a move aimed at bolstering support among conservative voters ahead of the Nov.
 3 election.
 At a White House event, Trump announced a list of 20 potential justices, saying they all would preserve America's "founding principles."
 The Republican president also urged his Democratic election rival, Joe Biden, to release his own list.

-Others include: Noel Francisco, who until recently served as the Trump administration's top Supreme Court lawyer; Daniel Cameron, Kentucky's attorney general; and Paul Clement, the top Supreme Court lawyer under Republican former President George W. Bush and now one of the most prominent private attorneys who argues cases before the justices.
-A senior administration official told Reuters that Trump had sought people from a diverse area of the country - 13 states plus Washington D.C. - along with diversity of originating law schools for the people on the new list, and noted that women and minorities made up 11 names on the list.
+Others include: Noel Francisco, who served until recently as the Trump administration's top Supreme Court lawyer; Daniel Cameron, Kentucky's attorney general; and Paul Clement, the top Supreme Court lawyer under former Republican President George W. Bush and now one of the most prominent private attorneys who argues cases before the justices.
+A senior administration official told Reuters that Trump had sought people from a diverse area of the country - 13 states plus Washington, D.C. - along with a diversity of originating law schools for the people on the new list, and noted that women and minorities made up 11 names on the list.

 The Supreme Court's 5-4 conservative majority includes two justices appointed by Trump.
 His release of a new list - names added to another roster he issued earlier in his presidency - was aimed at reassuring conservatives and generating enthusiasm among them ahead of the election.
 It brought to 44 the number of different potential nominees Trump has said he would consider.
 If a vacancy emerges soon, the favorites likely would be some of those on Trump's previous list, including Amy Coney Barrett, a judge on the Chicago-based 7th U.S. Circuit Court of Appeals.